Man City to face Chelsea in FA Cup semi-finals

+Manchester City will take on Chelsea in the semi-finals of the FA Cup next month.

-Late goals from Ilkay Gundogan and Kevin De Bruyne saw City past a dogged Everton 2-0 at Goodison Park on Sunday (AEDT), keeping the Premier League leader and Carabao Cup finalist in contention across four major competitions.
+Late goals from Ilkay Gundogan and Kevin De Bruyne saw City past a dogged Everton 2-0 at Goodison Park on Saturday, keeping the Premier League leaders and EFL Cup finalists in contention across four major competitions.

-That result meant City has won 25 of its past 26 games in all competitions, with Chelsea similarly enjoying a rich vein of form.
+That result meant City have won 25 of their past 26 games in all competitions, with Chelsea similarly enjoying a rich vein of form.

 The Blues are undefeated in 14 games under head coach Thomas Tuchel, with Hakim Ziyech – their midweek Champions League hero against Atletico Madrid – sealing a 2-0 win over Sheffield United on Sunday at Stamford Bridge.